openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 https://github.com/iotivity/iotivity-constrained  e.g. IOTivity-Lite

 ## windows:
-- easiest way to build and run is to rename the generated file to the simpleserver_windows.c file in the apps folder
+- rename the generated file to the simpleserver_windows.c file in the apps folder
 - use the existing visual studio project in folder &lt;installation folder&gt;/port/windows
 - note that there are 3 project, 1 for the library, 1 for the client and 1 for server.